 There are four Houses: Puffin, Eagle, Falcon and Osprey.
 Each child is assigned to a House upon entry to the school.
-Each House has an elected Year 6 House Captain, voted for by all pupils.
-Every child in the House, from Nursery to Year 4, votes for a child in Year 5 who will move into Year 6 the following year.
+Each House has a Form 6 House Captain.
 Each House has a designated member of staff who is House Leader and teachers are assigned to support a house.
-The Pastoral Assistant Head has overall responsibility for the House System.
-There are House meetings each half-term, as well as competitions in areas such as music and sport.
-The weekly house points are totalled, and end of term token count up allows children the chance to compete for their houses.
+The Deputy Head has overall responsibility for the House System.
+There are regular House meetings/assemblies, as well as competitions in areas such as music and sport.
+The weekly house points are totalled, and end of term token count allows children the chance to compete for their houses.